BackendAPI

 What's the difference between REST and GraphQL?

 REST uses multiple endpoints (one per resource).
 GraphQL uses a single endpoint where clients specify exactly what data fields they need.
-REST is simpler and better for cacheing.
+REST is simpler and better for caching.
 GraphQL is more flexible for complex data fetching.

 How do I handle API versioning?